+If you were ever on the hunt for storybook towns and fairytale castles, Portugal is your land of dreams as though there’s been a pinch of fairy dust scattered all across the country.
 Just 80 km outside of Lisbon sits the little town of Obidos.
-If you’re ever in Lisbon and you find yourself free for a day trip, don’t hesitate spending it in this little medieval fortress.
+If you’re ever in Lisbon and you find yourself free for a day trip, don’t hesitate to spend it in this little medieval fortress.
 The famous village is separated from the municipality by the castle walls built around it.
 It’s a great change if you want to experience a semi-rural Portuguese life as well as some gorgeous scenery.

-The main street of the town leads to a tiny church which is also used as a library.
+The main street of the town of Obidos leads to a tiny church which is also used as a library.
 I thought it was such a refreshing idea to see your typical church put into other use as well.
 We also got to see a couple who had just got married and were off for some shooting in the town and they honestly couldn’t have chosen a better place to make some long-lasting memories.

 You don’t really need a whole day to visit this place.
 2-3 hours will do just fine.
-But I highly recommend it if you want to see a little off beat Portugal for a change.
+But I highly recommend it if you want to see a little offbeat Portugal for a change.